Wallet-Chat/widgetdemo/README.md

 ### Chat With Owner
 To implement a "Chat With Owner" type feature as demonstrated at https://marketplacedemo.walletchat.fun/NFTMarketPlace :

-1) Ensure your NPM package is up to date (yarn upgrade react-wallet-chat)
+1) Ensure your NPM package is up to date (yarn upgrade react-wallet-chat-v0)
 2) Declare the functions:

 ```